New Research Reveals How Little Plastic It Takes to Kill Marine Wildlife

 Dr. Murphy emphasised the urgency of acting on the findings: “To truly confront plastic pollution, the path forward is clear.
 We must reduce the volume of plastic we manufacture, strengthen waste collection and recycling, and remove the plastic already accumulating in the environment.”

 Reduce, Re-use, Recycle - Start today with the choices you make.
+Opt for eco-friendly products.
+Choose items that are plastic-free and support brands that prioritise sustainability.

 Comments